To the left is a picture of what your skimmer box will look like once the

 in mind that you will need to add 2" to each end for the pipe to fit in

-the coupling properly.
+the deep socket coupling properly.

-direct the piece you are installing right into the bulkhead fitting.
-Clean any dirt off the flex pipe and silicone the short piece to
+skimmer box.
+Clean any dirt off the flex pipe and silicone the short piece to the main drain line.
+Now silicone the short piece

-the main drain line.
-Now silicone the short piece into the male adaptor on the front of the skimmer box.
+into the male adaptor on the front of the skimmer box.